microsoft/debug-adapter-protocol/specification.md

 A Module object represents a row in the modules view.

-Two attributes are mandatory: an id identifies a module in the modules view and is used in a ModuleEvent for identifying a module for adding, updating or deleting.
+The `id` attribute identifies a module in the modules view and is used in a `module` event for identifying a module for adding, updating or deleting.

-The name is used to minimally render the module in the UI.
+The `name` attribute is used to minimally render the module in the UI.

 Additional attributes can be added to the module.
-They will show up in the module View if they have a corresponding ColumnDescriptor.
+They show up in the module view if they have a corresponding `ColumnDescriptor`.